 If you have ever worked with the Magento Ecommerce Platform, you will know it is a powerful, dynamic, and highly functional platform.
 Due to this, the code that runs this immensely useful and flexible platform is quite complex.
 Magento programming isn't just something that can be picked up, even by experience programmers, in a day or two, it is a constantly evolving, highly precise and very complicated framework, which needs a lot of understanding, a lot of practice, and a lot of studying.

 I have been working with Magento 1 for about 2 years and Magento 2 for about a year.
-Although not yet certified, (I plan on taking the certification test in June) I do understand the intricacies of the Magento framework and especially the "don't ever do this" coding mistakes that will bring Magento 1 or 2 to its knees.
+Although not yet certified, (I plan on taking the certification test soon) I do understand the intricacies of the Magento framework and especially the "don't ever do this" coding mistakes that will bring Magento 1 or 2 to its knees.
 The number one driver for severely decreased performance is programmers that do not know how to work with Magento Collections.
 You can read about this here: Conquer_the_5_Most_Common_Magento_Coding_Issues_to_Optimize_Your_Site

 It is an unfortunate fact, most programmers that say they are Magento programmers, are in fact not, they are beginners looking for a quick buck.

 I have even seen agencies and extension developers make these types of beginner mistakes, so if you think an agency will solve your problems, ensure you do your research, ensure you know what you are paying for.